getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 **Attributes:**

 - `uri` - (Required) The link destination.
-We will automatically add the following query params to the link.
+Sentry will automatically add the following query params to the link.
 - `installationId` - Your integration's installation ID (helps you determine the requesting Sentry org)
 - `projectSlug` - slug of the project the issue belongs to
 - `filename` - full path of the stack frame file